Table of Contents

 Consider Your Goals

 It is helpful to consider what you'd like to get out of tutoring.
 People have different aspirations and goals.
-Here are some of the most common goals.
+In my experience, most students are looking for help with at least one of the following areas.

-• Develop study skills.
-Many students find that the skills they used to excel in previous classes no longer get the desired results.
+Many students find that the study strategies they used to excel in previous classes no longer get the desired results.
+Or, you may not have needed to take notes or memorize important information in previous classes.
 We can use our sessions to develop new skills and habits that work for AP.

 Prepare Materials